-Plaintiffs bring this lawsuit as a class action because: (1) the Class is so numerous that joinder of all members is impractical; (2) there are questions of law and fact common to the Class; (3) the claims of Plaintiffs are typical of the claims of the Class; and (4) Plaintiffs can and will fairly and adequately protect the interests of the Class.
-More specifically, as to numerosity, Plaintiffs believe that the Class consists of approximately 4,000 or more members, and joinder of all of those persons is certainly impractical.
+Plaintiffs bring this lawsuit as a class action because: (1) is the Class so numerous that joinder of all members impractical; (2) there are questions of law and fact common to the Class; (3) the claims of Plaintiffs are typical of the claims of the Class; and (4) Plaintiffs can and will fairly and adequately protect the interests of the Class.
+More specifically, as to numerosity, Plaintiffs believe that the Class consists of approximately 5,800 or more members, and joinder of all of those persons is certainly impractical.